raj7A/architectural-design-template/README.md

 #### Design 1
         1. How
-            Explain how the proposed design approach works - if feasible, with diagram
+            Explain how the proposed design approach works - if feasible, with diagrams like draw.io
         2. Why
             Explain why do you think this design is feasible
         3. Maintainability